utwente/living-textbook/docs/frontend-development.md

 ## Install dependencies

-Make sure to install the Node dependencies first.
+Make sure to install the Node dependencies first by running the following command in the project root folder.

 ```
 yarn install